 We can deal with “how to make punches harder” more rationally and make targeted corrections with them.

 I’m not saying that strength training is not essential or that there is no need to practice at all.
-Heavy bag workout is itself an essential thing and should be practiced for fast punching.
+Heavy bag workout is itself an essential thing and should be incorporated with various useful boxing workouts.
 Because, muscle strength still influences our movements, speed, management, and the protection of our body, including our feedback in boxing and defense in actual combat.

 But in actual combat, we can’t rely on the low-level operation of vigorously producing miracles.
 On the other hand, you should not think too carefully about things in actual combat because they will not be implemented at all.